WZhijun154/reviews/README.md

    **no need**

-- ~~The detail descriptions on the design of self-trigger mechanism are missing.~~
+- The detail descriptions on the design of self-trigger mechanism are missing.

+    **I think the self-triggered machanism is clarified in the Overview of learning-based self-triggered control Section**

 - Generally, the research background is not sufficiently presented in the introduction section (only two paragraphs), which is not friendly to readers.